 The calendar below shows all of the official engagements which the Mayor is currently scheduled to attend.
-It will also show when the Mayor is unavailable to attend events in which case the Deputy Mayor should be able to attend instead.
+The Mayor works full-time; he will be available for evening and weekend events.
+The Deputy Mayor may be able to attend some daytime events.
+Please contact the office.

 PLEASE NOTE: the Google Map links in the Google diary below may not be 100% accurate.
 If you are interested in attending one of the public events listed in this calendar please use the actual address and postcode provided and do not rely entirely on the Google Maps location.